 Like nowhere else

-Driving from the airport you are struck by how similar the city is to any other.
-Here and there, kids are playing, metal shutters cover shop doors, and billboards advertise well-known goods.
-But that soon changes as you step out of the car into the old city, when the real Marrakesh rushes up to meet to you in a foray of car horns and mingled music.
+Driving from the airport you might be struck by how similar the city is to any other.
+Here and there kids are playing, metal shutters cover shop doors, and billboards advertise well-known goods.
+But that changes as you step out of the car into the old city, when the real Marrakesh rushes up to meet to you in a foray of car horns and mingled music.